fly-apps/nodejs-planetscale-read-replicas/README.md

 - For this example we used the same branch for local development _and_ on Fly.
 In reality you would have a development branch and a separate production branch.
 As such, the connection string(s) in your local `.env` file would differ from the one your applicaton uses on Fly.
 And in fact would likely instead be a local installation of MySQL to reduce costs.

 - Adding additional regions in Planetscale increases the cost of storage.
-For example if your primary database is 10GB, adding an additional region (for a read-replica) would double the cost of storage.
+For example if your primary database is 10GB, adding an additional region (for a read replica) would double the cost of storage.

 - Make sure to keep an eye on usage.
 If you exceed your included monthly allowance you are billed an additional fee: